Call of Duty: Modern Warfare 3: Multiplayer

 The entire Killstreak reward system has been altered to make it more difficult for players to get early unlocks.
-Killstreaks are now known as Pointstreaks, and kills are no longer the only way to increase the player's pointstreak.
+Killstreaks are now known as Pointstreaks, and kills are no longer the only way to increase the player's point streak.
 Completing objectives such as planting a bomb or capturing a flag in Capture The Flag awards points towards the player's Pointstreak.
 Pointstreak rewards are organized into three different "strike packages" called Assault, Support, and Specialist.

 The Assault strike package works the same as the Killstreak reward system in Modern Warfare 2 and Black Ops: the player must earn more and more points without dying.
 Once the player is killed, their points are reset to zero.
 Likewise, the Specialist strike package rewards players with perks after every second consecutive kill.
 Upon death, however, the player loses all the perks and the points are reset to zero.
-In contrast, the Support strike package are awarded based on the total points that the player has earned over the entire match, regardless of how often the player dies.
-It is important to note that if a player switches to a custom class with a different reward system (either assault or specialist) during game play, all points are automatically reset to 0.
+In contrast, the Support strike package is awarded based on the total points that the player has earned over the entire match, regardless of how often the player dies.
+If a player switches to a custom class with a different reward system (either assault or specialist) during gameplay, all points are automatically reset to 0.
 Players are allowed to choose which Pointstreak rewards they want to use when they gain it during the match, rather than choosing them between rounds.

 Along with revamping the entire Killstreak reward system, Modern Warfare 3 also has a completely modified Ranking and Unlocks system, which does not use a currency system for unlocks.
 The player's primary weapon levels up alongside the player, and unlocks a number of "Proficiency" perks such as Attachments, (allows two attachments and is a successor to the "Bling" and "Warlord" perks), Kick (reduced recoil while aiming down the player's sight) and Focus (reduced flinching while under fire).
 Only one Proficiency can be put on a primary weapon.
 Another new addition is the ability to equip "Hybrid Scopes" on a weapon, such as a holographic sight with a red dot magnifier, allowing players to switch between magnified and non-magnified.
 Modern Warfare 3 introduces a new "Prestige Shop" which will unlock only after the player has selected the option to prestige for the first time.
 The "Prestige Shop" allows Prestige players to use tokens they gain from using the Prestige option to buy exclusive features such as double XP and an extra custom weapon class.
 The player is able to Prestige 20 times.

 Several controversial perks in Modern Warfare 2, accused of being too overpowered, have been removed in Modern Warfare 3.
 Diving from standing to prone, known as "dolphin diving", has been removed due to balancing issues.
 Modern Warfare 3 utilized Treyarch's hot fix system to fix bugs and glitches.
 Modern Warfare 3 features a local and online split-screen option.
 (Not available for the Wii version.)